 The scenario analysis for physical risks (temperature, precipitation, fire and extreme weather) to the Group's estate in the UK suggests broadly similar impacts (low to moderate) for each of the three warming scenarios.
 The likelihood of moderate risks increases in the reactive or inactive scenarios over time.
-The analysis suggests that not all regions will be impacted equally by changing precipitation, temperatures, wildfire risk or extreme weather events.
+The analysis suggests that not all regions will be impacted equally by changing precipitation, temperatures, temperature increases under all three scenarios.

-- Direct flood impacts (damages to the Group's property, stock and machinery) will likely increase in the inactive scenario.
+• Direct flood impacts (damages to the Group's property, stock and machinery) will likely increase in the inactive scenario.
 45 branches are at direct risk from river flooding and 73 branches will be exposed to indirect risks of flooding i.e. affected transport networks.
-Annually, Wales, Scotland and the Northwest receive the most rainfall. - Heatwaves are predicted to become more likely as the UK temperature is predicted to rise between 0.67°C and 1.45°C by mid-century (from a 1980-2010 baseline).
+Annually, is predicted to rise between 0.67°C and 1.45°C by mid-century (from a 1980-2010 baseline).
 Extreme temperatures can disrupt transport networks, reduce employee productivity, increase the risk of wildfire and decrease the efficiency of electrical products.
-Greater London, the South East and South West will experience the most significant temperature increases under all three scenarios.
+Greater London, the South East and South West will experience the most significant